r-dube/pickingflowers/cnex.md

 Then it launched an effort to hire away these employees from CNEX for the purpose of creating turmoil within CNEX.

 ## Jury confirms Huawei's role
+Huawei and CNEX filed duelling lawsuits against each other in 2017 in the U.S.
+In 2019, a jury found that Huwaei had indeed misappropriated CNEX's technology.

+Subsequently, in a separate 2019 case, Mao admitted to lying to the FBI when the FBI questioned Mao on the CNEX case.
+The lying was provable given the FBI's investigation into the case.
+The FBI seems to have dropped the rest of the case (that pertained to the actual intellectual property theft) after Mao admitted to lying.

 ## References and notes
-\[\]: Huawei Technologies loses trade secrets case against U.S. chip designer.
-Gary McWilliams.
-Reuters.
-June 26, 2019.

-\[\]: Superseding Indictment.
+\[1\]: Superseding Indictment.
 Case 1:18-cr-00457-AMD.
 United States Eastern District Court.
 February 23, 2020.

+\[2\]: Document 1.
+Case 4:19-mj-00647-BJ.
+U.S. District Court for the Northern District of Texas, Fort Worth Division.
+August 14, 2019.

-\[\]: Semiconductor startup CNEX Labs alleged Huawei’s deputy chairman conspired to steal its intellectual property.
+\[3\]: Semiconductor startup CNEX Labs alleged Huawei’s deputy chairman conspired to steal its intellectual property.
 Catherine Shu.
 Techcrunch.
 May 22, 2019.

-\[\]: Document 1.
-Case 4:19-mj-00647-BJ.
-U.S. District Court for the Northern District of Texas, Fort Worth Division.
-August 14, 2019.
+\[4\]: Huawei Technologies loses trade secrets case against U.S. chip designer.
+Gary McWilliams.
+Reuters.
+June 26, 2019.

+\[5\]: U.S. charges Chinese professor tied to Huawei with criminal theft of IP.
+Matt Hamblen.
+Fierce Electronics.
+Sep 10, 2019

-\[\]: Chinese professor stole hard drive secrets for Huawei, US government charges.
+\[6\]: Chinese professor stole hard drive secrets for Huawei, US government charges.
 Timothy Lee.
 Ars Technica.
 September 9, 2019.

-\[\]: U.S. charges Chinese professor tied to Huawei with criminal theft of IP.
-Matt Hamblen.
-Fierce Wireless.
-Sep 10, 2019